Complete Our Join a Study Form

 Baseline visits: Participants complete tests of thinking skills, questionnaires, and a 10-15 minute exercise test using a stationary bike (visit is approximately 3 hours).
 Within the next week, participants complete an MRI/fMRI scan, additional tests of thinking skills, and questionnaires (approximately 2 hours).

-Intervention visits: Participants are then randomly assigned to participate in one of two groups for the next 12 weeks: An in-person aerobic cycling exercise program or an in-person stretching-and-toning exercise program.
-Both groups complete the same memory-retraining program.
+Intervention visits: Participants are then randomly assigned to participate in one of two individual, in-person exercise programs for 12 weeks: an aerobic cycling program or a stretching-and-toning program.
+Although the exercise programs differ, all participants complete the same memory-retraining program.

 Follow-up visits: At the end of the 12-week training program, participants complete a short-term follow-up visit and repeat the same tests done during baseline testing (approximately 3 hours).
 Within the next week, participants complete an MRI/fMRI scan, additional tests of thinking skills, and questionnaires (approximately 2 hours).